sc2-pulse/sc2-pulse/README.md

 ```

 ### Misc
-You can use the ```src/main/resources/application-private.properties``` file (ignored by git, used by config)
-for private/local application properties

 Use [DB init script](src/main/resources/schema-postgres.sql) to create a fresh DB.

 To run the local server execute the following command in a terminal